Abel Beth Maacah

 How does a dig team work?
 What do archaeologists look for at a dig?
 In this documentary DVD, learn how excavators work and what we can learn from archaeology.
 More information.

-Join Azusa Pacific University, the Hebrew University of Jerusalem, Cornell University and Trinity International University scholars for a chance to peer into the past of this intriguing Biblical site.
+Join Azusa Pacific University and Hebrew University of Jerusalem scholars for a chance to peer into the past of this intriguing Biblical site.
 Since the first season in 2013, archaeologists have uncovered a large administrative building and houses from the Iron I period (the time of the Judges), when the site was presumably an Aramean city—a mystery that still needs to be explored!
-Earlier remains from the Middle and Late Bronze Ages were also exposed.
-In 2015, the plans are to explore the area of the city gate and to open a field on the eastern slope of the acropolis, where we found a major Persian period structure sitting on remains of another large building from Iron Age II.
+Significant remains from the Middle and Late Bronze Ages have also been exposed.
+In 2015, a new field was opened on the slope of the acropolis, where we found a major Persian period structure sitting on remains of another large building from Iron Age II.
 Inside one of the rooms of this building in 2017, team members found the small faience head of a bearded man that some think could have belonged to a biblical king.
 Join us in the search for Arameans, Israelites and Phoenicians at Abel Beth Maacah!

 Robert A. Mullins, Azusa Pacific University, has worked on several archaeological excavations, most notably at Beth-Shean (1 Samuel 31:10; 1 Kings 4:12) and Tel Rehov in the Jordan Valley.